rcarvello/mysqlreflection/README.md

 # MySQLReflection
 ## A useful utility for the Object Relation Mapping of MySQL databases
-The utility generates automatically classes for any tables of a given database schema.<br>
+The utility generates automatically classes for any tables of a given database schema.
-It's extracted from my PHP Web MVC Framework<br>
+It's extracted from my PHP Web MVC Framework
-An auto generated MySQL class provides the following services:<br>
+An auto generated MySQL class provides the following services:

 - A constructor for managing a fetched table’s row or for a adding a new one<
 - Management for both single or composite Primary Keys